PhD Candidacy (Qualification) Exam

 - At least two of the committee members (including the advisor) should be members of the College of Optometry faculty;

 - At least one external committee member who is not a member of the College of Optometry faculty will serve as a referee to evaluate the dissertation defense process.
 If a non-optometry faculty member cannot serve on the dissertation committee, a College of Optometry faculty will be substituted.

 If changes in the approved advisor or committee become necessary, the student must submit a written request and obtain approval from the VSG Committee before the change occurs.

-At least two weeks before the dissertation proposal exam, the student should distribute the proposal (in paper or as files) to the Doctoral Dissertation Committee.
-The proposal should be formatted as a proposal for grant application (e.g., NIH grant proposal) including the following (or equivalent) elements:
+At least one semester after passing the Comprehensive Knowledge Exam, a student may submit a dissertation research proposal for the PhD Candidacy Examination to the student’s dissertation committee.
+The proposal should be formatted as for grant application (e.g., NIH grant proposal) and include the following (or equivalent) elements:

-- Specific aims: Describe the main research questions, the major hypotheses and outline the experiments to test them
+- Specific aims: Describe the main research questions and the hypotheses, and outline the experiments to test them.

-- Preliminary studies or progress report: Describe the relevant preparation or research that has been done by the student toward completing his/her dissertation
+- Preliminary studies or progress report: Describe the relevant preparation or research the student has done toward completing their dissertation.

 - Research design or methods: Describe the planned research.